luminus-framework/luminus/resources/md/clojurescript.md

 ### Client Side Routing

 [Secretary](https://github.com/gf3/secretary) is the recommended ClojureScript routing library.
 It uses Compojure inspired syntax for route definitions.
-To use the library, We'll add the dependency to your project, if you created the project using the `+cljs` template then it will be included by default.
+To use the library, We'll add the dependency to your project, if you created the project using a ClojureScript profile, then it will be included by default.

 ```clojure
 [secretary "1.2.0"]